Campanelli Stadium - Brockton Rox

 Return on Investment 5

 Tickets for Rox games range in price from $10-$16.
 There are deals and promotions scattered throughout the season which will lower prices.
 Check the team website for further details.
 Parking is free in the lots at Brockton High School.
-While concessions are a bit on the high side, the Rox have stayed true to their mission statement to provide an affordable alternative to the more expensive ballparks in Boston and Worcester.
+While some concessions are a bit on the high side, the Rox have stayed true to their mission statement to provide an affordable alternative to the more expensive ballparks in Boston and Worcester.

 Extras 2